DesertGun/JTTracker/README.md

     1) Use the Terminal and type in "./mvnw spring-boot::run" to start the Sping-Server
     2) Navigate with the Terminal to ./frontend and launch the frontend with "npm run dev"
     Additionaly: If you are using MariaDB, then you need to launch it before the Spring-Server.
+        For this project I use MariaDB from the XAMPP-Dist.

 # Docker
     I provided a docker-compose file for testing-purposes.